-Do you often find yourself confused when it comes to degrees of comparison?
-Don’t know when to use positive degree, or comparative degree, or superlative degree?
-Is it the most frustrating thing in the world?
-Or are there worse demons in grammar?
-Fear not!
-Here is a lesson on the basics of degrees of comparison.
-Learn to spot common errors in degrees of comparison and correct them like a pro!
+You must often find yourself confused when it comes to degrees of comparison?
+DO you find it hard to decide when to use positive degree, comparative degree, or superlative degree?
+Is it frustrating? or are there worse questions than this in grammar?
+If yes, then fear not!
+Here, we are giving you a lesson on basics of degrees of comparison.
+Here you will learn to spot common error in degrees of comparison and correct them like a professional!

 TALKING DEGREES OF COMPARISON

-Some of us friends had gathered to catch up on each other’s lives.
-We were discussing our jobs when one of my friends compared her current work colleagues to her previous ones.
+Few of our friends had a meetup at a place to catch up with each other’s lives.
+We were discussing about each other’s lives when some of my friends compared her previous colleagues with her current ones.

 She said, “The people in my new office are way more friendlier than the people at my old office.”